 To decide how much life insurance you need, begin by tallying your financial obligations.
 These can include your mortgage, car loans, children's educational expenses and any anticipated future costs like college or weddings.
 Add to this the income your family would need to maintain their current standard of living in your absence.
 Then, subtract any savings, investments and existing life insurance.
 The remaining sum will guide you in choosing your proper coverage.

-For example, let's say you have a $300,000 mortgage, anticipate $200,000 in educational costs, and want to provide $500,000 for income replacement.
-These add up to $1 million, making a policy of this amount a fitting choice.
+For example, if you have a $300,000 mortgage and anticipate $200,000 in educational costs and want to provide $500,000 for income replacement.
+These add up to $1 million, making a million dollar life insurance policy a fitting choice.

 Tips for Buying a $1 Million Life Insurance Policy